HighDimensionalEconLab/symmetry_dynamic_programming/README.md

 # Hyperparameter Tuning

 Central to deep learning is the need to tuning hyperparameters.
-It rarely makes sense to check for robustness of a solution to changes in the neural network structure and hyperparameters.
+A variety of tooling for ML and deep-learning is there to help, mostly under the category of "ML DevOps".
+This includes tools for hyperparameter optimization, model versioning, managing results,  model deployment, and running on clusters/clouds.
+Here we will only show one of these tools, which provides simple HPO and outstanding visualization.
 ## Weights and Biases
 One tool for managing parameters and hyperparameter optimization is [Weights and Biases](https://wandb.ai/).
 This is a free service for academic use.
 It provides a dashboard to track experiments, and a way to run hyperparameter optimization sweeps.